Early access

 KLAUSSY

-Run Claude Code across every worktree.
+Run your AI coding agent across every worktree.

 In one window.